-I once had a pleasure of hearing Lou Gerstner, former CEO of IBM, speak.
+I once had the pleasure of hearing Lou Gerstner, former CEO of IBM, speak.
 Something he said stuck in my head: “Never let anyone own your schedule.”
-Its simple, its obvious, yet its genius.
+It’s simple, it’s obvious, yet it’s genius.

 1. Create a routine

-Your routine may change through the year, but at any given time its better to have a plan.
+Your routine may change throughout the year, but at any given time it’s better to have a plan.
 For example, if you are working on launching a company, and need to do customer discovery, coding, and hiring, then prioritize and block specific times for each activity.